 Topical search engine is an engine that focuses on a particular topic.
-It covers a part of the whole Web rather than a particular website - this is possible because Google Custom Search allows you to include multiple websites in the same engine.
+It covers a part of the whole Web rather than a particular website - this is possible because Programmable Search Engine allows you to include multiple websites in the same engine.
 This article discusses some of the interesting techniques for building and maintaining such engines.

 Why build topical search engines?